Vikash15081999/Kirana-Billing-Product-TCS-/README.md

 # Kirana-Billing-Product-TCS
 <b>Classification of products based on image using ML.</b>

-<b>I have added the python code for classification of two Product using TensorFlow and Keras Libraries.</b>
+<b>I have added the python code for classification of two Product using TensorFlow and Keras Python Libraries.</b>

 <b>Import the necessary libraries which have been imported in python code.</b>